 Tiles and slates – A solid roof can give a more substantive conservatory, and helps it looks like an integral part of your property.
 It is more protective against the elements, and quieter when it’s raining.
 A solid roof will block UV rays and sunlight, which can keep the conservatory cooler in summer, and with insulation will prevent heat loss.
 However, tiles and slates take more time to install, and you’ll lose the sunroom effect that many conservatory owners seek.

-Why choose a lean to conservatory?
+Why choose a lean-to conservatory?

-If you need to extend your living space quickly and easily but you have a smaller budget, a lean to conservatory is a good option.
+If you need to extend your living space quickly and easily but you have a smaller budget, a lean-to conservatory is a good option.
 Cheaper than other types of conservatory, they take advantage of the fact one wall is already prebuilt.
 By extending them to the side or rear of your home, it’s easy to run electricity and plumbing into the conservatory, lowering the cost of installation.

-While they are great for smaller homes and new builds, you can still choose a lean to conservatory if you have a larger home or a period property.
+While they are great for smaller homes and new builds, you can still choose a lean-to conservatory if you have a larger home or a period property.

-Due to their regular shape, you’ll get a decent amount of usable space in a lean to conservatory – other, fancier styles such as Victorian can waste space with bay designs.
-Lean to conservatories are also versatile, and can be transformed into playrooms, a study, additional living room or dining room for entertaining guests.
+Due to their regular shape, you’ll get a decent amount of usable space in a lean-to conservatory – other, fancier styles such as Victorian can waste space with bay designs.
+Lean-to conservatories are also versatile and can be transformed into playrooms, a study, additional living room or dining room for entertaining guests.

 Interested in Edwardian conservatories?
 Find out the cost of building an Edwardian conservatory, planning regulations, materials and security considerations.

-Lean to conservatory security
+Lean-to conservatory security

 One of the biggest concerns of homeowners installing a conservatory is security.
 Conservatories can be viewed as less secure than other rooms and, once accessed, a burglar can enter the rest of your home.
-However, with careful planning it’s possible to add good quality security to your conservatory – giving you peace of mind and making would-be burglars thinks twice.
+However, with careful planning, it’s possible to add good quality security to your conservatory – giving you peace of mind and making would-be burglars thinks twice.

 When choosing a conservatory, check it meets BS7950 and BS7412 standards, which modern conservatories with security features are awarded.
-Check that external doors have multi-point locks fitted, and all glass panels has internal beading to stop someone moving the glass externally.
+Check that external doors have multi-point locks fitted, and all glass panels have internal beading to stop someone moving the glass externally.
 Ensure doors and windows are fitted with force-resistant hinges, and that windows use a shoot-locking system, which pushes two bolts into the window frame itself, increasing security.
-For added piece of mind use toughened glass on the roof.
+For added peace of mind use toughened glass on the roof.

-Do I need planning permission for lean to conservatory?
+Do I need planning permission for lean-to conservatory?

-While planning regulations change, in general most lean to conservatories can be built under permitted development rules.
+While planning regulations change, in general, most lean-to conservatories can be built under permitted development rules.
 Permitted development cuts down on the regulations for building, and you won’t need dedicated planning permission.
 However, there are specific criteria for permitted development, including: